 This quaint beach (which used to be an actual island!) sits off the beaten path in the Rainier Beach area, north of Beer Sheva Park.
 The swimming area is small but roped off and ideal for youngsters, and the secluded spot, bordered by a picnic-perfect lawn on one side and a marshland on the other, keeps crowds down.

-Update Aug.
-6: Matthews Beach will not open for summer 2020 after all.
 The 22-acre Matthews Beach Park is home to Seattle’s largest freshwater beach.
-An expansive swimming area and plentiful grassy space make spreading out safely a breeze, and a fun playground awaits reopening.
+An expansive swimming area and plentiful grassy space make spreading out safely a breeze, and you'll find a fun playground there as well.
 The park also happens to be right off the Burke-Gilman Trail, making it a perfect stopover on a cycling adventure.

 One of the city’s most popular swimming beaches — for good reason — Madison Beach sits on Lake Washington at the eastern edge of the vibrant Madison Park neighborhood.
 A swimming raft, diving boards and a well-tended grassy area draw families.

-Update Aug.
-6: Mount Baker Beach will not open for summer 2020 after all.
 This favorite South Seattle spot follows a ravine boulevard gently sloping down to the family-friendly beach.
-With a dock, diving platform and roped-off swim area, the water invites swimmers of all levels; and adjacent Colman Park has plenty of walking and cycling paths, tennis courts and a newly renovated playground for after-swim fun (once it opens).
+With a dock, diving platform and roped-off swim area, the water invites swimmers of all levels; and adjacent Colman Park has plenty of walking and cycling paths, tennis courts and a newly renovated playground for after-swim fun.

 With its sparkling water and green spaces in the middle of a dense city neighborhood, Green Lake is a true urban gem.
 There are two swimming areas, but only one, West Green Lake, will be open this summer.
 Note that this is the swimming area by the Bathhouse Theater, not the swimming area by the community center (this one remains closed).
 The lake is surrounded by a path perfect for walking and running, and Green Lake Park is also a natural preserve packed with adventures.